 Explore the Shops Downtown

-The Santa Fe Plaza and surrounding downtown streets are home to an array of boutiques, showcasing everything from Southwestern clothing to handcrafted jewelry and home decor.
+Santa Fe Plaza and the surrounding downtown streets are home to an array of boutiques, showcasing everything from Southwestern clothing to handcrafted jewelry and home decor.
 I bought the coziest fleece from Standard & Strange and had to restrain myself from buying a beautiful pair of turquoise earrings down the street…

 Geronimo